aperaltasantos/academic-kickstart-netlify-cms/content/post/Prog_eleitoral_ps.md

 ---
-title: Health Policy News 2
+title: Health Policy | Elections in Portugal
-date: '2019-06-09T01:05:00+02:00'
+date: '2019-07-21T01:05:00+02:00'
-lastmod: '2019-06-09T01:05:00+02:00'
+lastmod: '2019-07-21T01:05:00+02:00'
 draft: false
 tags:
   - academic
   - personal
-summary: Universal Health Coverage, blockchain, and other random news about health policy around the world
+summary: Elections, Portugal, Health Policy
 header:
-  caption: Lisbon
+  caption: Elections
-  image: /img/china.jpg
+  image: /img/vote_pt.jpg
 ---

-To all the policy Nerds elections are exciting times, Portugal will have parliament election in October 2019.
+To all the policy nerds elections are exciting times, Portugal will have parliament election in October 2019.
 This post will be mainly in Portuguese but with a short section in English.
 In this series, I will analyze the electoral program of the parties represented in the parliament 2015/2019.
 The objective is to do a non-partisan analysis, opinions are my own.